 But if there were an increase in users; how many would choose to drive after using?
 And if they did, what risk to public safety does that present?

 We know that driving with 0.08 BAC alcohol or with two or more passenger is riskier.
 And we know that the risk is comparable to driving while pregnant or while talking on your hands-free cell phone.

 All of those create elevated risks.
-But the fear, that driving after using marijuana is the same as driving after drinking alcohol, is not based on evidence.
+But the fear, that driving after marijuana is the same as driving after alcohol, is just not based on evidence.
 Because the evidence shows the risk of DUI-marijuana is extremely low.

 To equate the problem of DUI-marijuana with the problem of DUI-alcohol is a false equivalence.
 They are not equal risks.